 Violence, consent, reporting, remedies, court cases, compensation . . .
 Sexual assault is a delicate matter and raises many questions. Éducaloi has created this special guide to answer questions you might have.
-It also lists resources for victims and their loved ones.
+It also lists resources for victims and survivors of crimes and their loved ones.

 Sexual Assault and Consent